zetslief/nettrace/README.md

 > On 32 bit traces the stack bytes can be interpreted as an array of 4 byte integer IPs.
 On 64 bit traces it is an array of 8 byte integer IPs.
 Each stack can be given an ID by starting with First Id and incrementing by 1 for each additional stack in the block in stream order.

 ^ this is super confusing.
 Explore if runtime rundown events could help somehow.

+## Runtime Rundown events

-Runtime rundown events are empty.
+> Runtime rundown events have empty names.
 See [Issue](https://github.com/dotnet/runtime/issues/96365).

 This events are described only in `ClrEtwAll.man`.

+These events often have multiple versions, which share the same IDs.
+Related metadata header contains version number.